 Arafah Day is not just the start of the long weekend — it is one of the most significant days in the Islamic calendar.

-Hajj is one of the greatest deeds in Islam, as it teaches patience and good ethics, and its rituals are said to bring a person closer to their creator.
+Observed on the ninth day of Dhu Al Hijja — the 12th and final month of the Islamic calendar — Arafah Day precedes Eid Al Adha, which begins on the tenth day.
+Hajj is among the greatest deeds in Islam, teaching patience and good ethics, and its rituals are said to bring a person closer to their creator.

-Eid Al Adha commemorates the Prophet Abraham’s willingness to sacrifice his son in obedience to God’s command, and coincides with the end of the Hajj season, when worshippers travel to Makkah to observe the Islamic pilgrimage.
+Eid Al Adha commemorates the Prophet Abraham's willingness to sacrifice his son in obedience to God's command.
+It coincides with the end of the Hajj season, when millions of worshippers travel to Makkah to observe the Islamic pilgrimage.

 What to Do During the Eid Al Adha 2026 UAE Long Weekend

-Whether you are staying in the UAE or heading out of the country, the options are wide open.
-Staycation deals typically launch in the weeks leading up to Eid, with hotels in Dubai, Abu Dhabi, and Ras Al Khaimah rolling out packages.
-International flight prices during this window tend to spike, so booking well in advance is the smarter call.
+Whether you are staying in the UAE or heading abroad, the options are wide open.
+Staycation deals typically launch in the weeks leading up to Eid, with hotels in Dubai, Abu Dhabi, and Ras Al Khaimah rolling out competitive packages.
+International flight prices during this window tend to spike, so booking well in advance is the smarter move.

-If you are staying local, Dubai’s malls, beaches, and dining scene all see major activity during Eid.
+If you are staying local, Dubai's malls, beaches, and dining scene all see major activity during Eid Al Adha.

 For full details on UAE public holiday rules and how leave carries over, visit the UAE Government's official portal.